Part II

 The Field in Motion

-Here, awareness is an active force in the living field of experience.
+Awareness is not a silent guest in the living field of experience.

 Picture a volcanic eruption: molten lava surging forth—raw, alive, unstoppable.
 It does not stop to explain itself.
 It is nature—unavoidable.